tringi/papers/cxx-destructive-move.md

 ## FAQ:
 * **Rule of Seven?**
 * No. The behavior of the two new extra destructors is completely independent to regular move and copy.
 Adding them possibly changes lifetime of the class.

 * **What happens if I use the variable after it's destructively moved-from?**
 * It's impossible.
 The compiler trivially sees the last time it's touched within a scope, and will not call destructive move-from before that point.

 * **Does taking address of the variable change anything?**
 * Taking address, just like any operation on the variable, makes any preceeding `std::move` on that variable ineligible to move from it destructively.
   Any subsequent move is still eligible to shorten it's lifetime.

 ## Syntax: Forcefully invoking destructive move destructor
-This is probably antipattern, but as an example, let's implement regular move operations by terms of destructive move operators:
+This is probably antipattern, but as an example, let's implement regular move operations in terms of destructive move operators:

 ```cpp
 struct A {